adenflorian/corgi.fm/docs/BUGS.md

 	- maybe need a sourceId for each event/note?

 ## FIXED
+- [√] piano roll lines on infinite sequencer are off by one
+- [√] when using external midi keyboard, the octaves dont line up right
 - [√] new options are getting wiped by options from localstorage
 - [√] 2019-03-10 Note getting stuck when playing keyboard really fast with mouse
 	- haven't been able to reproduce